jaykay12/tech/_posts/2024-1-28-sharding-solrcloud.md

 ### Types of Sharding

-There exist various strategies to distribute data into multiple databases.
-Each strategy has pros and cons depending on various assumptions a strategy makes.
-It is crucial to understand these assumptions and limitations.
-Operations may need to search through many databases to find the requested data.
-These are called cross-partition operations and they tend to be inefficient.
-Hotspots are another common problem — having uneven distribution of data and operations.
-Hotspots largely counteract the benefits of sharding.
+There exist various sharding strategies.
+Each strategy has pros and cons.

-Shard or Partition Key is a portion of primary key which determines how data should be distributed.
+**Shard** or Partition Key is a portion of primary key which determines how data should be distributed.
 A partition key allows you to retrieve and modify data efficiently by routing operations to the correct database.
 Entries with the same partition key are stored in the same node.

-A logical shard is a collection of data sharing the same partition key.
-A database node, sometimes referred as a physical shard, contains multiple logical shards.
+- A logical shard is a collection of data sharing the same partition key.
+- A database node, sometimes referred as a physical shard, contains multiple logical shards.

+Suppose, we shard our entire AS index, based upon generationSources & say we divide our cluster into 2 physical shards.
+Shard 1 will have logical shards of gS:[Organic,Bootstrapped] & Shard 2 will have logical shards of gs: [Generative,LM,GenAI]

 ## Legacy Distributed Index & Querying (Solr)